fbpx

 The following day, I approached my boss at the Peruvian Ombudsman’s Office, where he had been working for just three weeks.
 Nervous yet determined, I suggested the institution intervene in Ana’s case.
 I envisioned supporting her cause with our institutional backing.
 “We need to pursue the litigation ourselves,” my boss replied, raising the stakes.
 With his endorsement, I immediately reached out to Ana.

 The day I met Ana felt magical.
 I arrived at her house and discovered it was her birthday.
 Taken aback and unprepared, I improvised: “I didn’t bring you anything, but I can give you a song,” I told her, and began to sing.
 As I sang, she watched me with attentive and emotional eyes.
-Despite her illness and desire to end her life, she seemed genuinely happy.
+Despite her illness, she seemed genuinely happy.
 At that moment I forged a bond with Ana, marked by tenderness and collaboration.

 Entering her room felt like stepping into the most beautiful Intensive Care Unit I ever saw.
 While it had the usual 24-hour nursing care and medical equipment, it was far from a cold hospital room.
 Beautiful photos adorned the turquoise walls, including a photo of a little blue bird in flight.
 I saw symbols of freedom everywhere.